 PRO TIP: One point to note is that you should always take those out before the winter season arrives if you’re running window air conditioner units.
 You will lose heated air through the tiny spaces where airflow happens, and it’s going to increase your utility bills.

-Moisture is present in your air conditioning system, and it's not possible to completely remove it all.
+Moisture is present in your air conditioning system, and it’s not possible to completely remove it all.
 If the water freezes, the components inside the air conditioner have the chance of breaking or cracking, leading to more AC repairs or a complete replacement of the window air conditioner when you need it again in the summer.
 In this case, you’ll definitely want to do your shopping and see if it’s cheaper to replace AC in winter where you live.

 There are some things to consider when replacing an AC if the temperatures are too low.
 The low ambient controls that cooling systems are often equipped with are in place to keep your device from turning on if the weather outside is too cold.
 However, if you do have your equipment in operation for some reason, you’re risking damage to the compressor because the oil inside the device is too thick to circulate through the machine.